Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * 1.4 applications utilise capabilities for exposing categories usage.
 * The generator displays descriptions for field names containing numbers more readable.
 * 1.4 applications use webshims polyfill for forms to provide better support for HTML5 validation in old browsers (#673).
-* Editing time fields is now supported by a dedicated form plugin.
+* Editing time fields is now supported by a dedicated form plug-in.
 Also for date fields there is a new selector (#87).
 * In 1.4 applications annotations are used to distinguish between admin and user areas in entity controllers (#633).
 * The `postInstall` event newly introduced in Zikula 1.4 is supported.
-* Custom admin image and Scribite editor plugin images are dynamically generated (#458).
+* Custom admin image and Scribite editor plug-in images are dynamically generated (#458).
 * The primary variable name for search terms has been changed to `q` for improved integration with analytics software.
 * For the generated templates YAML example files with example overrides are pregenerated for easy copy n paste (#460).
 * In 1.4 applications `RouteUrl` and `UrlInterface` are now used instead of the `ModUrl` class.